BackHomeContact

 Progression and Combat

 One of the systems I am most proud of is the rank system.
-Players progress through four ranks (Silver, Gold, Diamond, Glitch), and each one gates real ability unlocks.
+Players progress through four ranks (Silver, Gold, Diamond, Glitch), and each one gives the player new movement and combat abilities.
 Silver gives you double jump, wall slide, and wall jump.
 Gold unlocks the air dash and introduces adrenaline, a resource that regenerates over time and fuels the ice gun.
 You earn ranks by defeating three story bosses: Fernand, Ostrich, and Cora.
 I wrote each boss with its own state machine and distinct attack patterns.
 Fernand cycles through fly, chase, and shoot states, and during the final encounter he switches weapons contextually based on the player's position.

 Rank system UI showing Silver, Gold, Diamond, and Glitch tiers with ability descriptions